Martha6543/E-Footwear/README.md

 Step 3: Type `npm start` in the termal and press enter.

-Step 4: Open a second terminal in the same folder and type `node index.js`
+Step 4: Open a second terminal in the same folder and type `node index.js` and press enter

 Step 5: Open web browser and type `http://localhost:3000/` to begin browsing in a reduced view, or if using the command `npm build` use `http://localhost:3001/`